-Q: How long does a rhinoplasty surgery in Seattle last?
+Q: How long does rhinoplasty in Seattle last?

-A: Typically, a cosmetic rhinoplasty lasts approximately one to one-and-a-half hours and is done under general anesthesia.
+A: Typically, nasal surgery lasts approximately one to one-and-a-half hours and is done under general anesthesia.

-Q: What kind of anesthesia is used for a rhinoplasty and nasal surgery?
+Q: What kind of anesthesia is used for nasal surgery?

 Q: Is there any packing placed on the inside of the nose after rhinoplasty and nasal surgery?

-Q: How do I choose a Seattle facial plastic surgeon for my rhinoplasty?
+Q: How do I choose a Seattle facial plastic surgeon?

-Q: Can a rhinoplasty be performed at the same time as a septoplasty?
+Q: Can rhinoplasty be performed at the same time as a septoplasty?

 A: Yes, many times a cosmetic rhinoplasty can be performed at the same time as a septoplasty surgery for functionality and improvement of breathing.
 Cosmetic nasal surgery ( rhinoplasty ) is always paid for by the patient and is not submitted to insurance.
 Any medically-related breathing disorders such as a deviated nasal septum and swelling of the inferior turbinates are billed to the patient’s medical insurance when medically necessary.

-Q: Can a rhinoplasty and sinus surgery be completed at the same time?
+Q: Can a nose job and sinus surgery be completed at the same time?

-A: Yes, in many cases, patients who undergo a rhinoplasty are having their sinuses opened simultaneously for chronic sinus disease.
-These two procedures can be done concurrently and is done quite frequently in our rhinoplasty surgery center.
+A: Yes, in many cases, patients who undergo Seattle surgery are having their sinuses opened simultaneously for chronic sinus disease.
+These two procedures can be done concurrently and is done quite frequently in our accredited surgery center.
 The chronic sinus-related disorders are submitted to insurance for medical necessity.
 The cosmetic portion of rhinoplasty is paid for by the patient.

-Q: What is the minimum age to have a rhinoplasty surgery performed?
+Q: What is the minimum age to have a nose job in Seattle WA?

-Q: How long must I refrain from exercise after my rhinoplasty surgery and/or nasal surgery?
+Q: How long must I refrain from exercise after nasal surgery and/or nasal surgery?

-A: For any type of nasal surgery including a rhinoplasty, septoplasty, or sinus-related surgery, it is important to not exercise for two weeks following rhinoplasty in Seattle.
-Dr. Portuese wants patients to keep activities to a minimum to prevent a nose bleed.
-Patients should refrain from flying in an airplane for two weeks after nasal and/or rhinoplasty surgery.
+A: For any type of nasal surgery including a rhinoplasty, septoplasty, or sinus-related surgery, it is important not to exercise for two weeks following a nose job in Seattle.
+Seattle Facial plastic surgeon Dr. Portuese wants patients to keep activities to a minimum to prevent a nose bleed.
+Patients should refrain from flying in an airplane for two weeks after nasal surgery.

-Q: How long will the swelling last after my rhinoplasty surgery?
+Q: How long will the swelling last after surgery?

-Q: What types of stitches are placed inside the nose for my rhinoplasty surgery?
+Q: What types of stitches are placed inside the nose ?

 A: All stitches on the inside of the nose are dissolvable.
 There are no permanent sutures on the inside of the nose and they dissolve within the one week postoperative period of the rhinoplasty.